Athir-AlAbri/SmishGuard/USER_MANUAL.md

 ## Understanding the Model

 ### Why DistilBERT?
-SmishGuard uses DistilBERT as the primary model after evaluating multiple alternatives (see `Other Tested Models` directory).
+SmishGuard uses DistilBERT as the primary model after evaluating multiple alternatives (see `Other Models` directory).
 DistilBERT was chosen because:
 - 40% smaller than BERT
 - 60% faster processing speed
 - Retains 97% of BERT's accuracy